Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Picnic at Versailles| ©Viator

-Here are some places you will find in the grounds to eat, although you can also bring food from outside and eat at your leisure.
+Here are some places to eat in the grounds, although you can also bring food from outside and eat at your leisure.

 A simple choice: La Brasserie de la Girandole

-In the gardens is the famous Brasserie de la Girandole, with two terraces where you can have lunch, breakfast or a snack
+In the gardens is the famous Brasserie de la Girandole, with two terraces where you can eat, have breakfast or a snack

 They also offer takeaway food, if you prefer to sit on your own or continue walking while you kill your hunger.
 Would you like to take a look at the menu?